Skip to content

 • TrustChannel ingress is a different adapter into the same host and executor seam.

-• Guest-side hApp execution is valid for single-space query graphs, but it is not the cross-space coordinator.
+• Guest-side hApp execution is valid for single-space query trees, but it is not the cross-space coordinator.

 Out Of Scope